 - Randomize question order for each candidate

-- Set Assessment time limit and deadline (maximum of 29 days)
+- Set an assessment time limit and deadline (maximum of 29 days)

-- Auto-reject and/or auto-progress (only if assessment is autograded)
+- Auto-reject and/or auto-progress candidates (only if assessment is autograded)

 If you would like to add an overall timer to the assessment, please keep the following in mind:

-- If you choose a time frame that is more than 4 days, this will not work.
-The current default is 4 days for customers on our Trial and Pro plans.
+- If you choose a timeframe that is more than four days, this will not work.
+The current default is four days for customers on our trial and pro plans.